DrHughHarvey/gpt3_radreports/README.md

 ### Set up the API configuration in a virtual environment

 The code in this repo is based on`ShreyaShankar's gpt3-sandbox`-> [here](https://github.com/shreyashankar/gpt3-sandbox)
+I also reocmmend this [youtube video](https://youtu.be/9g66yO0Jues) to explain various elements of this sandbox.

 _The following has only been tested on MacOS Catalina_